miekg/gitopper/README.md

 ... -c config.toml -U https://github.com/miekg/blah-origin -D gitopper -M /tmp/
 ~~~

-Will sparse check out (only the `gitopper` directory) of the repo *blah-origin* in /tmp/gitopper and will
+Will sparse check out (only the `gitopper` (-D flag) directory) of the repo *blah-origin* (-U flag)
-then proceed to parse the config file /tmp/gitopper/gitopper/config.toml and proceed with a normal
+in /tmp/gitopper (-M flag, internally '/gitopper' is added) and will then proceed to parse the
+config file /tmp/gitopper/gitopper/config.toml and proceed with a normal startup.
-startup.
-This adds 'gitopper' twice because we set the service to it as well, and that also becomes
-part of the path, so /tmp/"gitopper"/"gitopper"/config.toml.

-Note this setup implies you *must* place config.toml *inside* a `gitopper` directory, just as the
+Note this setup implies that you *must* place config.toml *inside* a `gitopper` directory, just as
-other services must have their own subdirectories.
+the other services must have their own subdirectories, gitopper needs one too.

 The gitopper service self is *also* added to the managed services which you can inspect with
 gitopperctl.